aroberge/ideas/ideas/examples/function_simplest_readme.rst

 used as a keyword, we break up the code in a series of tokens and only replace ``function`` by ``lambda`` when it occurs as an individual token.
-Rather than using directly the tokenizer from Python's standard library, we use our own version which has added features.
+Rather than using directly the tokenizer from Python's standard library, we use our own version which has some useful added features.
 For examples, to see if two tokens are equal, we only compare their string values.
-We can compare a token directly to a string like we did in the code above.
+We can compare a token directly to a string like we did in the code above on line 15.

 Note that, just like::